MGT-python: Musical Gestures Toolbox¶

 Installation¶

-musicalgestures installs its Python dependencies automatically.
-Install ffmpeg separately to enable video processing.
+The package installs its Python dependencies automatically.
+Install ffmpeg separately to enable video processing; see the installation guide.

 import musicalgestures as mg